rantahar/layered_autoencoder/README.md

 # Stackable autoencoder

-The stackable autoencoder transforms an image into a smaller encoded representation.
-The dimensions of the image are scaled down and the original image is encoded into a number of output features.
-Since the encoding has the same number of dimensions as an image, several autoencoders can be stacked on top of each other and each layer trained sequentially.
+The stackable autoencoder encodes an image into a smaller image with a given number of features per pixel.
+It is otherwise a standard autoencoder, it consists of an encoder and a decoder, which are trained to reproduce the original image from the encoding.

-The model is mainly useful as a building block of several possible other models.
-A stackable autoencoder layer can be plugged directly on top of a variational autoencoder (VAE) or a generative adversarial model (GAN).
-The VAE or the GAN take the intermediate level as input (and output).
+Since the encoding has the same number of dimensions as an image, most model architectures with image input can be stacked on top of it.
+That is, they can take the encoded representation as input.
+So the stacked model could be a classifier, a variational autoencoder (VAE) or a generative adversarial model (GAN).
-The stackable model only needs to be trained once and reduces the computational effort of training the fundamental model.
+The stackable model only needs to be trained once and reduces the computational effort of training the other model.

 This is partly based on
 [arXiv:1906.11613 [cs.LG]](https://arxiv.org/abs/1906.11613), where a GAN was